Keyclic/docs-en/reports.rst

 .. code-block:: json

     {
-        "description":"Intervention's description",
+        "description":"operation's description",
-        "name":"Intervention's name",
+        "name":"operation's name",
         "report":"cb7118b5-a821-4cf2-9475-0c0d0efdb8d0"
     }

-A newly created intervention has the state NEW.
+A newly created operation has the state NEW.

-One or more images can be added to an intervention :
+One or more images can be added to an operation :

 .. code-block:: bash